How to change jobs on an H-1B visa in 2024

 What is an H-1B transfer?

-As mentioned in accordance with the US Citizenship and Immigration Services, H-1B visas are nonimmigrant visas for persons to work in the US in specialty positions.
-A specialty occupation is one that requires highly specialized training or experience in a particular field.
-It requires at least a bachelor's degree.
-This means that while you are in the US on an H-1B visa and you are offered another job, you can follow the H1B transfer process.
+As mentioned by the US Citizenship and Immigration Services, H-1B visas are nonimmigrant visas for someone who works in the US in speciality positions.
+A speciality occupation requires highly specialised training or experience in a particular field.
+H-1B visas can be transferred from one employer to another.
+This means that while you are in the US on an H-1B visa and if you are offered another job, you can follow the H-1 B transfer process.
 The new employer starts the process of getting an H1B visa.
-This means that you will need to find a job and thereafter the new employer will agree to sponsor you as required by the US government.
+This means that you will need to find a job, and thereafter, the new employer will agree to sponsor you as required by the US government.

 H1B visa holders may change their employer while working in the USA through a process which is known as the H1B transfer process.
-In order to apply for an H1B transfer, they must initially accept the new job offer on their current valid H1B visa.
-They can then start the H1B transfer status.
-This process can take a few months.
+To apply for an H1B transfer, you should initially accept the new job offer on your current valid H1B visa.
+The employer may transfer the visa from the current employer to the new company and inform U.S. Citizenship and Immigration Services of the changes in employment status through Form I-129.
+This process can take a few months to complete.

 H-1B transfer timeline

 The H-1B transfer time ranges from 4 to 8 weeks once your application has been submitted, although you can streamline the process for an additional fee.
-The exact H-1B transfer processing time varies from case to case and is dependent on various factors including the location of employment and which centre is responsible for processing your H-1B application.
+The exact H-1B transfer processing time varies from case to case and is dependent on various factors, including the location of employment and which centre is responsible for processing your H-1B application.

 H-1B transfer documents

-Having an H-1B transfer checklist can help you keep a tab on what documents you need to submit, and can ensure that you don’t miss out on anything or fill-in the wrong paperwork.
-The documents you require for the process of an H-1B job change are:
+Having an H-1B transfer checklist can help you keep a tab of what documents you need to submit, and can ensure that you don’t miss out on anything or fill in the wrong paperwork.

-• Your US visa, I-797, and I-94
+Your US visa, I-797, and I-94

-• Your resume
+Your resume

-• Your paystubs, a letter from your employer, or a leave of absence letter
+Your pay stubs, a letter from your employer, or a leave of absence letter

-• A letter of position stating your job title and salary, signed by both you and your employer
+A letter of position stating your job title and salary, signed by both you and your employer

-• A proper job description
+A proper job description

-• Marketing material from the business
+Marketing material from the business

-• The company’s financial statements, annual reports, or business plans
+The company’s financial statements, annual reports, or business plans

 H-1B transfer cost